 Ever wonder what made that burrito you ordered taste so good – perfectly smoky and perfectly spicy?
 Most likely, it was cayenne pepper.
 But cayenne is not just known for its flavor.
-Native Americans have been using the spice in food and medicine for 9,000 years.
+Native Americans have been using the spice in food and also medicine for 9,000 years.
 Many ancient cultures found cayenne to relieve stomach pain and help with circulatory problems.
-Unfortunately, there is little modern research to back up any of these claims.

-Cayenne makes a great addition to any sort of chili – it gives it a soothing, smoky flavor.
+Cayenne is a great addition to any sort of chili – it gives it a soothing, smoky flavor.
 Also, tossing it into some roasted nuts makes for a great snack.
-CFYL’s Spicy Sweet Potato Fries really makes use of the pepper’s smokiness and spiciness.
+Our Spicy Sweet Potato Fries really make use of the pepper’s smokiness and spiciness.
 For a more unusual way to use cayenne, check out our Chive Cayenne Shortbread Cookies.
-The cayenne in the cookies pairs extremely well with a hearty soup!
+The cayenne in these cookies pairs extremely well with a hearty soup!